tarasariya-uttam/rag-agent/README.md

-# GenAI Labs Technical Challenge
+# RAG QDRANT Vector database

 A comprehensive document ingestion and AI-powered chat system built with modern technologies.
 This project demonstrates a complete RAG (Retrieval-Augmented Generation) pipeline with document processing, vector storage, and intelligent chat capabilities.